VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ### Intoxicated Frenzy [Updated]

 Finally at 17th level, you gain the ability to make an overwhelming number of attacks against a group of enemies.
-When you use your *Flurry of Blows*, you can make up to 3 additional unarmed strikes (for a total of 5 unarmed strikes from *Flurry of Blows*), provided that each unarmed strike targets a different creature.
+When you use your *Flurry of Blows*, you can make up to 3 additional Unarmed Strikes (for a total of 5 Unarmed Strikes from *Flurry of Blows*), provided that each Unarmed Strike targets a different creature.

 ## Four Elements